Lauren is a Web Content Writer. She previously served as the Program Director for a community-based HIV/AIDS and cancer non-profit in San Francisco.

 Dr. Scot Thomas received his medical degree from the University of California, San Diego School of Medicine.
 During his medical studies, Dr. Thomas saw firsthand the multitude of lives impacted by struggles with substance abuse and addiction, motivating him to seek a clinical psychiatry preceptorship at the San Diego VA Hospital’s Inpatient Alcohol and Drug Treatment Program.

-An estimated 446,000 people in the United States were current misusers of Ambien (zolpidem) and other sedatives in 2015.1 A dangerous dependency on Ambien can develop after just 2 weeks of use.
+An estimated 446,000 people in the United States were current misusers of Ambien (zolpidem) and other sedatives in 2015.1 A dangerous dependency on Ambien can develop after just two weeks of use.
 Don’t attempt to stop taking zolpidem without proper knowledge and before putting a medical treatment plan into place.
 You may be wondering how to quit Ambien use.
 Getting off Ambien is hard, but it is possible for anybody with the right help.

 You may be wondering how to wean off Ambien.
 Treatment for Ambien addiction typically begins with a medically assisted detox program where your Ambien dosage is gradually decreased, or tapered, over time.
 After weaning off slowly, you can stop taking Ambien with minimal risk of experiencing potentially dangerous withdrawal symptoms.